Dashboard Reporting

 Give users access to insights wherever they work by embedding reporting into websites, apps, portals and processes.

-Qlik has been named a Leader in the Gartner® Magic Quadrant™ for Analytics and Business Intelligence Platforms for the 13th year in a row.
+See why Qlik is recognized again as a Leader in the 2024 Gartner® Magic Quadrant™ for Analytics and Business Intelligence Platforms.

 Key Capabilities of Dashboard Reporting Tools